mariohernandez/mariohernandezio/src/blog/ai.md

 imageThumb: "/images/thumbs/ai.webp"
 featuredImageCredit: "Microsoft Copilot"
 featuredImageCreditUrl: "https://copilot.microsoft.com/"
-summary: "If you're skeptical about AI code reviews, you might be pleasantly surprised.
-It's a great tool for improving code quality."
+summary: "If you're skeptical about AI tools for code reviews, you might be pleasantly surprised.
+There are reasons to get excited about them."
 ---
 Peer code reviews are a cornerstone of any successful web development team.
 I've always thought of peer code review as a way to learn from others.
 How many times while reviewing someone else's code have you thought to yourself: "_I didn't know you could do that!_", or, "_That's a nice trick, I'll try it next time!_".

-_Disclaimer_: This blog post was inspired by a post by [Lullabot](https://www.lullabot.com/articles/how-automated-code-review-tools-reduce-pull-request-bottlenecks) about AI and code reviews.
+_Disclaimer_: This blog post was inspired by a post by [Lullabot](https://www.lullabot.com/articles/how-automated-code-review-tools-reduce-pull-request-bottlenecks){target="_blank" rel="noopener noreferrer"} about AI and code reviews.
 My take however, is different as I share my personal experience with these tools.

 ## Why Use AI to Review Your Code?